As recalls mount, Takata, Japan automakers stuck in uneasy reliance

 Even so, one purchasing manager at a Japanese automaker involved in the recalls, who asked not to be named, said the companies were forced to rely on Takata given its 20 percent plus global market share.

 “We have no choice but to stay together,” he said.
-(Additional reporting by Norihiko Shirouzu in Beijing, Mari Saito, Tom Wilson and Kevin Krolicki in Tokyo.; Editing by Ian Geoghegan)
+(Additional reporting by Norihiko Shirouzu in Beijing, Mari Saito, Tom Wilson and Kevin Krolicki in Tokyo.)